Body Talk:

 • can be adapted to the needs of you or your group

-Kay has tiptoed through the fields of education and performance all their life, and believes that being playful leads to better art, better relationships, and a better world.
+Kay is a writer, actor, director who coaches acting, movement and breath-work, creativity and team-building, who believes that being playful leads to better art, better relationships, and a better world.

-Kay aims to raise awareness of gender roles, and to promote inclusion of all gender identities and expressions in any educational, creative or corporate environment—wherever possible in a playful way, with the aim of creating an atmosphere of safety and exploration.
+Kay aims to raise awareness of gender roles, and to promote inclusion, wherever possible in a playful way, with the aim of creating an atmosphere of safety and exploration.